-High School diploma or equivalent

-RDG 100 or Accuplacer Reading score of 80 or equivalent

-ENG101 or Accuplacer Sentence Skills score of 110 or equivalent. (for COMM 221; recommended for COMM 130)

-MATH 100A or Accuplacer Elementary Algebra score of 76 or equivalent

-CHEM 100 or high cchool chemistry
+High School diploma or equivalent RDG 99 or Accuplacer Reading score of 69 or equivalent ENG101 ● or Accuplacer Sentence Skills score of 110 or equivalent. (for COMM 221; recommended for COMM 130) MATH 100A or Accuplacer Elementary Algebra score of 72 or equivalent CHEM 100 or CHEM 111/112L or high school chemistry

-Term 1

 PT 110 3 credits

 PT 111L 2 credits

 PT 115 3 credits

 PT 116 3 credits

+BA 150 ●

-or BA 150 or CP 176 4 credits
+or CP 176 or CSCI 101 ● 4 credits

-CSCI 101

-Term 2

 PT 120 3 credits

 PT 121L 2 credits

 PT 122C 5 credits

 PT 125 3 credits

-COMM 130 or COMM 221 3 credits
+COMM 130 ● or COMM 221 3 credits

+• = Course available through Distance Learning (see page 43).

-PHLEBOTOMY
+PHLEBOTOMY Health Occupations

 Certificate in Phlebotomy

 Program Description

 Students study phlebotomy theory in the classroom, practice skills in campus labs, and apply theory and skills learned in clinical experiences in area healthcare facilities.
 Upon successful completion of the program students are eligible to take a national phlebotomist certification exam offered by the American Society for Clinical Pathology (ASCP) Board of Registry or the National Credentialing Agency (NCA).

-Career / Advancement Opportunities
+Career and Advancement Opportunities

-One hundred percent of the Fall 2000/Spring 2001 graduates seeking employment found phlebotomy jobs in area healthcare facilities and laboratories.
+The TVI Phlebotomy Program has a 100% placement rate for its graduates.
+Graduates seeking employment found phlebotomy jobs in area healthcare facilities and laboratories.

-Special Requirements

-Students must be certified in CPR, have current TB testing, start the HBV vaccination series and be current on other immunizations (tetanus, rubella and rubeola) to participate in the clinical portion of the program.
-A \$53 program fee covers the cost of a lab coat, health tests, nametags, hospital parking permits and preventive lab tests in case of needle stick exposure.
+Special Requirements Students must be certified in CPR, have a current PPD and physical exam, start the hepatitis B vaccination series and be current on other immunizations (including DTP and MMR) to participate in the clinical portion of the program.
+Students may be required to undergo routine drug screening and a criminal background check prior to beginning their clinical experience.
+A \$53 program fee covers the cost of a lab coat, health tests, nametags, hospital parking permits and preventive lab tests in case of needle stick or other exposure to bodily fluids.
 Students enrolled in this program may not be eligible for financial aid or Veteran's Administration benefits.
 Currently employed phlebotomists who wish only to take PHLB 110 theory in order to prepare for national certification may do so with proof of one-year full-time employment as a phlebotomist and permission to enroll from the program director.

-Contact Information

-Information concerning this program is available from the director of the program, Ruth McCall at (505) 224-5068 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Information concerning this program is available from the director of the program, Ruth McCall at (505) 224-5068, rmccall@tvi.edu, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-Course Sequence Chart

-Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize your educational plan.)

-Certificate requirement = 7 credits